Students, Learning, and Teaching

 Every time I speak or train I am trying to convey information that will benefit the audience.
 Ahead of a speaking engagement, I know something about the audience, but you can never know everything, nor can one perfectly tailor the material to every person there, and every talk must fit the allotted time.
 Inevitably, some material will be covered too briefly or simply for some who desire more detail, and other material will be either too introductory or too complex for some audience members.
 My solution is that at the end of every presentation are links where they can find additional materials if they desire.
 Chances are I have written a short article on the topic, or even a book.
 I also sometimes create event pages on this site, so that all links are readily available.

 Every time I provide services to a client, part of my job is informing them and advising them and empowering them to make sound decisions.
-The decisions remain theirs to make -- I can only advise -- so that means I may need to convince and educate them as to what is the proper decision path to take.
+I recommend courses of action but the client needs to decide.
+So I may need to convince and educate them as to what is the proper decision path to take.
 Here are some examples of how informing others is important to those services:

 - Cybersecurity and cybercrime prevention.
 The first pillar of Bandler's Four Pillars of Cybersecurity is knowledge because end users and managers and executives make cybersecurity decisions all the time.
 Good knowledge and risk management leads to good decisions.

 - Almost every cybercrime and cybersecurity failure can be traced back to a bad decision.

 - Executives, managers, and end-users can make poor decisions if they do not properly understand threats and ways to counter them.